-Tomorrow, April 25, 2020 is the Feast Day when the Christian Church recognizes Saint Mark the Evangelist.
+Today, May 1, is the Feast Day when the Christian Church recognizes Saint Philip and Saint James, Apostles.

-This post is the first of what I hope is many devoted to the Feast Days that the historic Christian Church observed.
-We generally do not formally observe these lesser feasts today, though some churches may when they fall on a Sunday.
+This post is just one of many devoted to the Feast Days that the historic Christian Church observed that are largely neglected today.
 I pray that you find this message beneficial in your devotions this day.

 Collect of the Day: